“Sing to Him a new song; play skillfully, and shout for joy”

 - Knollcrest Summer Music Camp, World Music Teacher (Calvin College), 2007-2011

 My family is originally from West Michigan but the majority of my adolescence was in the western suburbs of Chicago, more specifically, Wheaton.
 My two brothers still reside in that area so I get back “home” fairly often.
 My parents and sister and brother-in-law live in Hudsonville where I spend a lot of my time playing with my three nieces.
-I met my husband Zach, a few years ago at church and we’ve been happily married for two years.
+I met my husband Zach, a few years ago at church and we’ve been happily married for four years.
+We welcomed a daughter, Clara, in the spring of 2019.
 When I’m not spending time with family, I can usually be found in a rehearsal somewhere.
 I am a founding member of The Choral Scholars, and a member of the handbell choir at my church where I also serve on the worship committee.

 “The place God calls you to is the place where your deep gladness and the world’s deep hunger meets” (Frederick Buechner)